 Perishable Press is the work of Jeff Starr, professional developer, designer, author, and publisher with two decades of experience.
 Check out some of Jeff’s books and projects, follow on Twitter, or learn more here on the About page.

 About the author..

 Jeff Starr is a professional developer, designer, author, editor, publisher, and teacher with over 20 years working online, and over 15 years working with WordPress.
 His books include Digging into WordPress, The Tao of WordPress, .htaccess made easy, and WordPress Themes In Depth.

 In addition to books, Jeff writes tutorials on WordPress, web development, security, and much more at Perishable Press, DigWP.com, and WP Mix.
-He runs his own business at Monzilla Media, served for two years as WordPress Editor for Smashing Magazine, and authors video tutorials on WordPress Security and WordPress Development at Lynda.com (now LinkedIn).
+He runs his own business at Monzilla Media, served for two years as WordPress Editor for Smashing Magazine, and authors video tutorials at LinkedIn.com.